Superman IV: The Quest for Peace: Other media

 In late 1987, DC Comics prepared a comic book adaptation of Superman IV, scripted by Bob Rozakis and pencilled by Curt Swan and Don Heck.
 This edition included different dialogue from the film and incidents from the deleted scenes of the movie.
-In place of a voice-over from Lara in the early scene involving Superman finding the mysterious crystal, there is a projection of Jor-El himself, much like in the first film.
+In place of a voice-over from Lara (Susannah York) in the early scene involving Superman finding the mysterious crystal, there is a projection of Jor-El himself, much like in the first film.
 The comic book features a battle with the failed prototype of Nuclear Man resembling Bizarro and an around-the-world fight with the second Nuclear Man.
 The adaptation has an alternate ending with Superman and Jeremy flying above Earth, observing that the planet is, in reality, just one world, rather than the divided world one sees on a man-made map.
-In the adaptation, Jeremy is seen in orbit with a space suit but in the deleted footage he is not wearing any vacuum protection of any kind, as was Lacy Warfield when she was rescued from the second Nuclear Man by Superman.
+In the adaptation, Jeremy is seen in orbit with a space suit, but in the deleted footage from the film, Jeremy (portrayed by Damian McLawthorn) is not wearing any vacuum protection of any kind, as was Lacy Warfield when she was rescued from the second Nuclear Man by Superman.
 The alternate ending appears in the Deluxe Edition DVD, incorporated in the deleted footage section.

-There was also a book novelization written by Bonnie Bryant, in which scenes based on deleted footage are included.
+There was also a novelization written by Bonnie Bryant, in which scenes based on deleted footage are included.
 The novelization was released in 1987, along with the premiere of the film.